techidaily/site-ios-unlock/source/_posts/in-2024-how-to-unlock-your-iphone-13-pro-passcode-4-easy-methods-with-or-without-itunes-by-drfone-ios.md

 ![Unlock iPhone Passcode-press the home button](https://images.wondershare.com/drfone/article/2017/10/15081780874189.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, there are plenty of ways to learn how to unlock iPhone passcode without much trouble.
 Ideally, you should go with Dr.Fone - Screen Unlock (iOS) to resolve any kind of issue related to your Apple iPhone 13 Pro.
 Easy to use, the application provides highly reliable results and will certainly come handy to you on numerous occasions.
 Now when you know how to unlock iPhone 6 passcode, you can share this guide with your friends and family as well and help them resolve this issue.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How To Unlock A Found Apple iPhone 13 Pro?